sjmckay/mbb/docs/quickstart.rst

     m = MBB(L=12.5, T=35, beta=1.8, z=2.65, opthin=True, pl=False)

+Here we have chosen an optically thin model with no mid-infrared power law.
 A quick plot of this model can be made, if desired:

 .. code-block:: python